-Whether you know it as hummus or hommus, there's no denying that this creamy chickpea dip is downright delicious.
+There's no denying that creamy chickpea dip (known as hummus or hommus!) is downright delicious.
 Whether we're craving a savory afternoon snack or packing for a picnic in the park, hummus and pita chips is practically a universal favorite.

-In what was one of our most favorite taste tests yet, members of our office tried seven national brands of traditional hummus.
-We're sharing our thoughts on all seven brands, as well as our most favorite hummus of the bunch.
-Want to see our top pick?
+In what was one of our most favorite taste tests yet, staffers in our office tried seven national brands of traditional hummus.
+Keep reading to find our thoughts on all seven brands, as well as our most favorite hummus of the bunch.

 How We Selected the 7 Brands

-I selected a variety of well-known national brands of classic-flavored hummus (no roasted garlic, no red pepper hummus, just the traditional stuff) that can be found at most grocery stores across the country.
-We tasted brands I found from visiting three major grocery stores in New York City.
+I selected a variety of well-known national brands of classic-flavored hummus (no roasted garlic, no red pepper hummus — just the traditional stuff) that can be found at most grocery stores across the country.
+I got them by visiting three major grocery stores in New York City.

 How We Set up the Blind Taste Test

 I purchased seven varieties of classic hummus, spooned it from the container into a clear, plastic cup and assigned each one a letter.
 I then lined the cups up on a table.
 Of course we needed pita chips to go along with the dip; I set those out in two bowls at each end of the table.

 As people dunked their pita chips into each and every hummus, I asked everyone in the office to give me their thoughts on all seven brands.

 The Hummus Taste Test Results